-(3) The Fund's adviser has contractually agreed to waive management fees and/or to make payments to limit Fund expenses, at least until January 31, 2022, so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions, acquired fund fees and expenses; fees and expenses associated with investments in other collective investment vehicles or derivative instruments (including for example option and swap fees and expenses); borrowing costs (such as interest and dividend expense on securities sold short); taxes; and extraordinary expenses, such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the adviser)) of the Fund do not exceed will not exceed 1.26%, and 1.01% of average daily net assets attributable to Class A and Class I shares, respectively.
-Fee waivers and expenses reimbursements are subject to possible recoupment from the Fund in future years on a rolling three-year basis (within the foregoing expense limit and any expense limitation in place at the time of recoupment.
+(3) The Fund's adviser has contractually agreed to waive management fees and/or to make payments to limit Fund expenses, at least until January 31, 2022, so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions, acquired fund fees and expenses; fees and expenses associated with investments in other collective investment vehicles or derivative instruments (including for example option and swap fees and expenses); borrowing costs (such as interest and dividend expense on securities sold short); taxes; and extraordinary expenses, such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the adviser)) of the Fund do not exceed will not exceed 1.26% and 1.01% of average daily net assets attributable to Class A and Class I shares, respectively.
+Fee waivers and expense reimbursements are subject to possible recoupment from the Fund in future years on a rolling three-year basis (within the three years from the date in which the fees were waived or reimbursed) if such recoupment can be achieved within the foregoing expense limit and any expense limitation in place at the time of recoupment.
 This agreement may be terminated only by the Board of Trustees on 60 days written notice to the adviser.

 Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.

-The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year, you reinvest all dividends and capital gains distributions and that the Fund's operating expenses remain the same.
-Although your actual costs may be higher or lower, based on these assumptions, your costs would be:
+The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+Although your actual costs may be higher or lower, based upon these assumptions your costs would be:

 Class 1 Year 3 Years

 Α \$501 \$818

-I \$106 \$382
+\$106 \$382